-Many social interest groups, environmental groups and religious communities develop policy proposals that identify problems' causes, make use of scholarly research to support their analysis, propose technically feasible measures to attain policy objectives, take account of long-term interests, and anticipate policy effects.
-However, as these groups have fewer resources than economic interest groups, they generally do a somewhat less competent job in proposing reasonable policies.
-A recent report prepared for the Canadian Council for International Cooperation (CCIC) states that for many civil society organizations, broad policy ideas are not always translated into concrete proposals due to a lack of expertise.
-While some coalitions, such as the Americas Policy Group (APG); the Canadian Biotechnology Action Network (CBAN); the Climate Action Network (CAN); the Policy Working Group on Maternal, Newborn and Child Health; and the Global Call Against
+Alan Freeman.
+"Finance Department Now a Fact-free Zone," Toronto Star, December 8, 2014 Association Compentence (Others) Score: 7 Many social-interest groups, environmental groups and religious communities develop policy proposals that identify problems' causes, make use of scholarly research to support their analysis, propose technically feasible measures to attain policy objectives, take account of long-term interests, and anticipate policy effects.
+However, as these groups have fewer resources than economicinterest groups, they generally do a somewhat less competent job in proposing reasonable policies.
+A 2011 report prepared for the Canadian Council for International Cooperation (CCIC) found that for many civil-society organizations, broad policy ideas are not always translated into concrete proposals due to a lack of expertise.
+While some coalitions, such as the Americas Policy Group (APG); the Canadian Biotechnology Action Network (CBAN); the Climate Action Network (CAN); the Policy Working Group on Maternal, Newborn and Child Health; and the Global Call Against Poverty/Making Poverty History, among others, have a strong record with respect to governmental relations (political and legislative), they represent a minority in this regard.
+Citation: